-o.
-The term “1994 Variable Annuity Minimum Guaranteed Death Benefits (MGDB) Mortality Table” means the mortality table shown in Appendix 1.

-Section 2: Reserve Methodology
+Section 3: Reserve Methodology

 General Description

-The aggregate reserve for contracts falling within the scope of these requirements shall equal the CTE amount but not less than the standard scenario amount, where the aggregate reserve is calculated as the standard scenario amount plus the excess, if any, of the CTE amount over the standard scenario amount.
+The aggregate reserve for contracts falling within the scope of these requirements shall equal the stochastic reserve (following the requirements of Section 4) plus the additional standard projection amount(following the requirements of Section 6) less any pre-tax Interest Maintenance Reserve (PIMR) and any Asset Valuation Reserve for all contracts not valued under the Alternative Methodology (Section 7), plus the reserve for any contracts determined using the Alternative Methodology (following the requirements of Section 7).

 Impact of Reinsurance Ceded

-Where reinsurance is ceded for all or a portion of the contracts, both components in the above general description (and thus the aggregate reserve) shall be determined net of any reinsurance treaties that meet the statutory requirements that would allow the treaty to be accounted for as reinsurance.
+Where reinsurance is ceded for all or a portion of the contracts, all components in the above general description (and thus the aggregate reserve) shall be determined post-reinsurance ceded, that is, net of any reinsurance treaties that meet the statutory requirements that would allow the treaty to be accounted for as reinsurance.

-An aggregate reserve before reinsurance also shall be calculated if needed for regulatory reporting or other purposes, using methods described in Section 4.
+An aggregate reserve pre-reinsurance ceded shall also be calculated .

-The Standard Scenario Amount
+The Additional Standard Projection Amount

-The standard scenario amount is the aggregate of the reserves determined by applying the standard scenario method to each of the contracts falling within the scope of these requirements.
-The standard scenario method is outlined in Section 5.
+The additional standard projection amount is an additive factor, determined by applying one of the two standard projection methods defined in Section 6, that is added to the stochastic reserve to determine the aggregate reserve.
+The same method must be used for all contracts within a group of contracts that are aggregated together to determine the reserve, and do not include any contracts whose reserve is determined using the Alternative Methodology.
+The company shall elect which method they will use to determine the additional standard projection amount.
+The company may not change that election for a future valuation without the approval of the domiciliary commissioner.

-The CTE Amount
+The Stochastic Reserve

-The CTE amount shall be determined based on a projection of the contracts falling within the scope of these requirements, and the assets supporting these contracts, over a broad range of stochastically generated projection scenarios and using prudent estimate assumptions.
+The stochastic reserve shall be determined based on projections of the contracts falling within the scope of these requirements excluding those contracts valued using the Alternative Methodology, and the assets supporting these contracts, over a broad range of stochastically generated projection scenarios described in Section 8 and using prudent estimate assumptions as required herein.

-The stochastically generated projection scenarios shall meet the scenario calibration criteria described in Section 7.

-The CTE amount may be determined in aggregate for all contracts falling within the scope of these requirements (i.e., a single grouping).
-At the option of the company, it may be determined by applying the methodology outlined below to sub-groupings of contracts, in which case the CTE amount shall equal the sum of the amounts computed for each such subgrouping.
+The stochastic reserve may be determined in aggregate for all contracts falling within the scope of these requirements (i.e., a single grouping) or, at the option of the company, it may be determined by subgroupings of contracts, in which case the stochastic reserve shall equal the sum of the amounts computed for each such subgrouping.

-The CTE amount shall be determined using the following steps:
+The stochastic reserve for any group of contracts shall be determined as CTE70 of the scenario reserves following the requirements of Section 4.

-For each scenario, projected aggregate accumulated deficiencies are determined at the start of the projection (i.e., “time 0”) and at the end of each projection year as the sum of the accumulated deficiencies for each contract grouping.

-The scenario greatest present value is determined for each scenario based on the sum of the aggregate accumulated deficiencies and aggregate starting asset amounts for the contracts for which the aggregate reserve is being computed.

-Guidance Note: The scenario greatest present value is, therefore, based on the greatest projected accumulated deficiency, in aggregate, for all contracts for which the aggregate reserve is computed hereunder, rather than based on the sum of the greatest projected accumulated deficiency for each grouping of contracts.

-The scenario greatest present values for all scenarios are then ranked from smallest to largest, and the CTE amount is the average of the largest 30% of these ranked values.

-The projections shall be performed in accordance with Section 3.
-The actuary shall document the assumptions and procedures used for the projections and summarize the results obtained as described in Section 4 and Section 10.

 Alternative Methodology

-For variable deferred annuity contracts that contain either no guaranteed benefits or only GMDBs (i.e., no VAGLBs), the CTE amount may be determined using the alternative methodology described in Section 6 rather than using the approach described in Section 2.D.
-However, in the event the approach described in Section 2.D has been used in prior valuations, the Alternative Methodology may not be used without approval from the domiciliary commissioner.
+For a group of variable deferred annuity contracts that contain either no guaranteed benefits or only GMDBs (i.e., no VAGLBs), the reserve may be determined using the alternative methodology described in Section 7 rather than using the approach described in Section 3.C and Section 3.D.
+However, in the event the approach described in Section 3.
+C and Section 3.D has been used in prior valuations for that group of contracts, the Alternative Methodology may not be used without approval from the domiciliary commissioner.